 For each criterion, there are guiding questions to support the evaluation of your application.
 These can also function as guidance for you when you write your application.

-Scientific merit and position internationally of the visiting professor (1-7)
+Scientific merits and position internationally of the visiting professor (1-7)

 - How significant are the scientific merits of the guest professor in relation to the suggested research area?

 - How scientifically eminent is the guest professor internationally?

 Relevance to the call: Motivation of the stay, in particular how the nominated guest professor can contribute to the development of the host institution and more generally of research in Sweden within the scientific area (1-7)